-2013 2012
+2014 2013

 Deferred tax asset:

-Net operating loss carryforward \$ 1,057 \$ 1,975
+Net operating loss carryforward \$ 307 \$ 1,057

-AMT credits 387 151
+AMT credits 352 387

-Accrued expenses 739 534
+Accrued expenses 1,024 739

-Allowance for doubtful accounts 220 329
+Allowance for doubtful accounts 263 220

 Asset impairment 281 281

-Less: Valuation allowance - (2,497)
+Stock-based compensation 77 -

-Net deferred income tax asset 2,684 773
+Net deferred income tax asset 2,304 2,684

 Deferred tax liability:

-Property and equipment (44) (28)
+Property and equipment (280) (44)

-Intangible assets-brand name (1,800) (1,800)
+Intangible assets-brand name (1,798) (1,800)

-Goodwill (452) (362)
+Goodwill (547) (452)

-Other Intangible assets (16) (383)
+Other Intangible assets (25) (16)

-Net deferred income tax liability (2,312) (2,573)
+Net deferred income tax liability (2,650) (2,312)

-Net deferred tax asset/(liability) \$ 372 \$ (1,800)
+Net deferred tax asset/(liability) \$ (346) \$ 372

 Generally, the Company's combined effective tax rate is high relative to reported net income as a result of certain amounts of amortization expense and corporate overhead not being deductible or attributable to states in which it operates.
 Currently, the majority of taxes being paid by the Company are state taxes, not federal taxes.
 The Company operates in three states which have relatively high tax rates: California, New York and Florida.
 The Company's combined (federal and state) effective tax rate would be even higher if it were not for federal net operating loss carryforwards available to offset current federal taxable income.
-As of December 31, 2013, the Company had federal income tax loss carryforwards of approximately \$3,500,000, which begin expiring in 2019.
-A portion of the Company's federal net operating loss carryforwards is dependent on future taxable income.
+As of December 31, 2014, the Company had federal income tax loss carryforwards of approximately \$900,000, which begin expiring in 2019.
+A portion of the Company's federal net operating loss carryforwards were utilized to offset federal taxable income generated during the year ended December 31, 2014.
+Realization of the Company's carryforwards is dependent on future taxable income.
 As defined in the Internal Revenue Code, ownership changes may limit the amount of net operating loss carryforwards that can be utilized annually to offset future taxable income.